 The Very Hungry Caterpillar by Eric Carle.

 The Very Hungry Caterpillar is a book that I remember loving as a child.
 It has vibrant and colourful illustrations and a simple, yet wonderful storyline.
 This a great book to read during speech therapy.
-Its repetitive nature and clear beginning, middle, and end make it ideal for working on goals such as story retell and story grammar and grammatical markers such as plurals and irregular past tense.
+Its repetitive nature and a clear beginning, middle, and end make it ideal for working on goals such as story retell and story grammar and grammatical markers such as plurals and irregular past tense.
 The repetitive nature (e.g., On Monday he ate one apple….
 On Tuesday he ate two pears) also allows for many opportunities for the child to produce the target goal.

-The text contains many multisyllabic words (words containing 3 or more syllables such as caterpillar, butterfly, strawberry, watermelon, lollipop) so it’s also ideal for practicing saying them.
+The text contains many multisyllabic words (words containing 3 or more syllables such as caterpillar, butterfly, strawberry, watermelon, lollipop) so it’s also ideal for practising saying them.
 As you read the story pause before the target word, point to the picture and have the child produce each syllable while clapping out the beats.

 You can also use the text to practice the following articulation goals: /h/ and /s/ blends (e.g., “still hungry”), /p/ and /b/ (e.g., apple, pear, plums, pickle, pie, cupcake, beautiful butterfly).